The Scottish Borders

 Shopping around Kelso

 The cobbled square has a wonderful collection of shops...
-Hawick cashmere, finest tweeds, kilts country clothes from Archie Hume, pottery, gift shops, pictures and material.
-Orvis are helpful for fishing and shooting and are a source of local knowledge also Tweed side Tackle.
-Wyllie’s, the butchers for really good beef and pies, the Delicatessen, Collins an amazing fish shop and there is a unique assortment of gift shops including Itzy Bitzy and Cloud nine, Gifted and Seasons in Roxburgh Street.
+Hawico, finest tweeds, kilts country clothes from Humes, pottery, gift shops and art work.
+Fin & Game are helpful for fishing and shooting and are a source of local knowledge.
+Granny Jeans, the butchers for really good beef and pies, the Delicatessen and there is a unique assortment of gift shops including The Mole House and Seasons.
 The Art House for interesting paintings on Bridge Street.
-Eating places and coffee shops are numerous including The Hoot and Cat.
-Klondyke has been redesigned and also has a good coffee shop.
+Eating places and coffee shops are numerous including The Knowes and Klondyke Garden Centre.

 from 9.30am till 1.30pm in Kelso Square.